-Solar power is a renewable and clean source of energy used for a variety of applications.
-With solar panel financing, prospective solar panel owners can apply for financial assistance to help pay for solar panel purchase and installation.
+Solar power is a renewable and clean energy source used for various applications.
+With solar panel financing, prospective homeowners can apply for financial assistance to help pay for solar panel purchase and installation.

-Continue reading the many solar financing choices available and find out which option would be the best fit for you.
+Continue reading the many solar financing choices available and find out which option would best fit you.

 What Determines the Best Solar Panel Financing Option for You?